vigna/hrtb-lending-iterator-rs/README.md

-The design of the lending iterator contained in this library was proposed by [Daniel Henry Mantilla](https://github.com/danielhenrymantilla/lending-iterator.rs/issues/13) and is similar to the design of his popular [lending-iterator](https://crates.io/crates/lending-iterator) crate, but it uses generic associated types;
+The design of the lending iterator contained in this library was proposed by [Daniel Henry Mantilla](https://github.com/danielhenrymantilla/lending-iterator.rs/issues/13) and is similar to the design of his popular [lending-iterator](https://crates.io/crates/lending-iterator) crate, but it uses directly higher-rank trait bounds, rather than simulating them with macros;
 also [Yoav Tzfati](https://github.com/Crazytieguy/gat-lending-iterator/issues/12) participated to the discussion, providing information and code.